|

 pray that you will be strengthened with His glorious power that you will

 have all the patience and endurance you need."
+Thou shalt not

 judge!